Mark3z/nextcloud/README.md

 2) Up all containers:
    docker-compose up -d

-3) Wait for **at least 1 minute** before docker-compose command outputs that all containers will be running.
+3) Wait for **at least 1 minute** after docker-compose command output that all containers had ran.

 4) Open in brouser following link:
    https://cloud.example.com:8080